 Many individuals can pinpoint times in their lives when they wanted to feel happier, healthier, or more fulfilled.
 Various factors, including your mental and physical health, relationships, and diet, can impact your quality of life.

 If you feel stuck, tending to various facets of your life can help you flourish.
-If you’re struggling to adapt to a healthier lifestyle all at once, consider trying one new activity or habit each week or month so that you don’t overwhelm yourself.
-Taking life one step at a time may be more beneficial than never trying something new at all.
+If you’re struggling to adapt to a healthier lifestyle all at once, start small.
+Consider trying one new activity or habit each week or month so that you don’t overwhelm yourself.
+Taking healthy habits one step at a time may be more beneficial than never trying something new at all.

 Signs You Might Be Ready For A Change

 There may be indicators within your life that it’s time to make lifestyle changes.
 A few of those signs could include:

 - Low energy